 A player who removes his gloves to fight will be ejected from the tournament.

 Spitting on or around an opposing player/referee will result in a tournament ejection.

 51) STANDING BEHIND THE NET

-Since the Burrows Cup is seeking for a fast play and non-stop action, a player will not be allowed to keep the ball behind his own net for more than 3 seconds.
+Since we are seeking for a fast play and non-stop action, a player will not be allowed to keep the ball behind his own net for more than 3 seconds.
 After this allowed time, he will be forced to step out on the side of the net.
 Otherwise, after the referee count (1, 2, 3) the ball will be given to the opposing team.

 52) ACTION - BALL IN PLAY

 To start up any play, the offensive player will benefit from a three seconds count.
 During that time, the defensive player cannot be closer than a stick length and can’t strip the ball from him.
 Still, the offensive player doesn’t have to wait for the count to be over to start up the action.
 As soon as he does, the count stops.